 Clinical Studies and Research

 OVA1 (MIA) was rigorously validated to determine its effectiveness for evaluating the risk of ovarian cancer prior to surgery.
-The various trials have shown that OVA1 (MIA) outperforms other blood tests like CA-125 and ROMA, reduces false negatives, and detects all types of ovarian cancer.
+The various clinical studies have shown that OVA1 (MIA) outperforms other blood tests like CA-125 and ROMA, reduces false negatives, and detects all types of ovarian cancer.
 ASPIRA LABS continues to work with researchers to discover how OVA1 (MIA) can improve ovarian cancer detection and outcomes for women.

 Clinical Validation Study 5,8